 She had a guy friend over for dinner.
 He made a prejudicial comment about black people.
 My mom kicked him out in an instant.
 He was trying to apologize and make amends.
 She told him in no uncertain words to get out and never come back.

 Overall life in Italy was fun and an adventure for me.
 There was one terrible secret that impacted me for the rest of my life.

 ***James is a middle school teacher and motivational speaker.
+He uses music, personal stories, humor, and his 105 year old sax to tell others that – although they may be scratched, dented, and abused – like his sax – a beautiful symphony can still pour out of their lives.
 Find out more about him at www.jamesdivine.net.
 This is an excerpt from his book (available on amazon), Sad Boy, Joyful Man: Your NOW Doesn’t Determine Your FUTURE.